eiriktve/ktor-oauth2-resource-server-api/README.md

 - OpenAPI documentation

 ## Domain
-The resources guarded by this resource server API is employee information.
+The resource guarded by this resource server API is employee information.
 You can create and change employees, and retrieve information about employees and their certifications.

 ## Database